Do I need a financial consent order?

 If you can’t come to an agreement, you can apply to the court for them to decide on the financial order that will be made for your case.
 This should be an absolute last resort though.
 It would be a very good idea to try family mediation first, or other ways to resolve disputes, such as negotiation.
 You could ask for a barrister review.
 This is where an independent barrister experienced in family law will write you a report setting out what the law says, how they think it applies in your particular case, and what the courts would be most likely to decide if the case went to court.
 It takes three hearings to make an order.
-Even before the big backlogs in court waiting times caused by the COVID-19 pandemic in 2020, the process would take nearly a full year on average, and the cost of solicitors or barristers to represent you at court would probably cost you over £10,000 each, and costs can rise quickly.
+Even before the big backlogs in court waiting times caused by the COVID-19 pandemic, the process would take nearly a full year on average, and the cost of solicitors or barristers to represent you at court would probably cost you over £10,000 each, and costs can rise quickly.
 It is always quicker, less expensive and much less stressful to reach agreement without going to court.
 You also stand a much better chance of ending up with an agreement you can both live with rather than one which is imposed by the court and neither party might be fully satisfied with.

 Will the court grant our consent order automatically?

 No. It is not just a “rubber stamp” exercise.
 The court will only grant your order if they agree with it.
 This will be an order that is legally binding on you, so the court needs to understand what the arrangements are and be satisfied that it’s fair.
 They will prefer you to have been legally advised about the order.
 The court is not likely to tell you how to change your order if they object to it.
 They will probably ask you questions about it or suggest that you discuss certain aspects of the order once again.